|Food Aid Stats for Leeds||2016/17||2017/18||2018/19||2019/20||2020/21||Annual Change 2019/20-2020/21

 |Number of food parcels given out informally.||15,681||13,715||15,613||15,968

 |Source: Leeds Food Aid Network (FAN), September 2021|

 Leeds FAN helps bring different people, initiatives and institutions together who are involved in tackling food poverty in Leeds.
-There are 6 foodbanks covering 23 distribution centres.
-To add to this there are 11 drop ins / soup kitchens, 10 Street Outreaches, 2 specialised services providing food for Asylum seekers / Refugees, a number of informal parish pantries and certain forms of Social Enterprise run on a community café/pay as you feel model e.g. The Real Junk Food Project.
+This includes foodbanks, drop ins / soup kitchens, Street Outreaches, specialised services providing food for Asylum seekers / Refugees, informal parish pantries and certain forms of Social Enterprise run on a community café/pay as you feel models.

 FareShare Yorkshire – part of Leeds FAN – prioritises getting food distributed to where it is needed using the skills, abilities and resources originally set up by the national organisation FareShare UK.
 FareShare takes surplus food from the food industry and distributes it fairly to different food aid providers.
 Latest figures reveal:

 - 61,137 people have accessed a foodbank in 2020/21.
 This is a 47% increase on 2019/20*

 - 100,707 meals were given out through a drop in or through Street Outreach.
 Food provision via this route decreased from 2019/20*

 - 153,335 food parcels were given out informally via Community Care Hubs, Emergency Food Provisions, parish pantries etc which is a 860%% increase on 2019/20*